nicolacimmino/PersonalFinance/OpenBanking/README.md

 --header 'Accept: application/json' \
 --header 'Authorization: Bearer [access token]'
 ````
-Note: change the country code in the URL the one of your bank.
+Note: change the country code in the URL to the one of your bank.

 Find your bank and note its ID (eg `NORDEA_NDEAFIHH`).